21st-centuryman/homelab/README.md

 ![Diagram](./docs/diagram.png)

-Note that thhis is an outdated graph.
+Note that this is an outdated graph.
 I need to update it.